CHOLERA -1873

 Dr. Kurtz- Has had two cases of real cholera.

-The new hospital will be vacated to-day as there is very little use for
+The new hospital will be vacated to-day as there is

 it, and it is thought that the cases which may arise now can be as well